 Q: Is your home well-suited for my group?

 A: The very romantic master suite makes the guest house best suited for couples who seem to enjoy the Dog & Pony Ranch the most!
 Families have also highly rated our house and kids especially love the loft for their own private retreat.
 Almost all of our reservations are for 2-4 people with their dogs.
-6 is our maximum number of guests though please consider how your larger group would share the 1 king bedroom plus 2 pull-out type beds in multi-use spaces, and only 1 bathroom with a shower.
+The 3 beds will sleep 6, though please consider how your larger group would share the space (see layout at bottom of Beds and Baths page).
+We do have also have an air mattress for guests so let us know how we can make your group comfortable!

 Q: How do I make a reservation?